 Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.~John 19:41

 When it was evening, there came a rich man from Arimathea, named Joseph, who himself had also become a disciple of Jesus.
 This man went to Pilate and asked for the body of Jesus.
 Then Pilate ordered it to be given to him.
 And Joseph took the body and wrapped it in a clean linen cloth, and laid it in his own new tomb, which he had hewn out in the rock; and he rolled a large stone against the entrance of the tomb and went away.~Matthew 27:57-60

 Can you see it in your mind’s eye?
-The adjacent garden was home to a rich man’s tomb, that of Joseph of Arimathea.
-In those days, a rich man would have had things others didn’t.
+This garden, literally adjacent to Golgotha, was home to a rich man’s tomb, that of Joseph of Arimathea.
+In those days, a rich man had things others didn’t.
 A wine press…a garden with a large cistern…a very large tomb, hewn out of stone (not a cave).

 All those things are found here.
 Indeed, Jesus’ body was laid in a tomb very similar to, if not the actual tomb we see today at the Garden Tomb.
 It is hewn from stone, it is large enough for the placement of two bodies (likely meant for Joseph of Arimathea and his wife) plus a weeping chamber.
-Only a rich man with a tomb hewn from stone would have that!
+Only a rich man would have such a tomb.

 This tomb was new.
 In fact, it appears to be unfinished, as the chamber on the right (#7 in the diagram) seems to illustrate.
 Many believe this is the actual place in which Jesus laid.
 Imagine standing in this “weeping chamber,” gazing upon the place our Risen Savior once laid.